Team-Chorotega/Potato-Assessment-Application/README.md

 ## Current Features
+Please see the TuberRuler_QuickGuide.pdf for more information on how to use the application

 * The left button is used to select an image from photos.
 * The center button initiates the processing and analysis of the image.
 * The right button resets the application.